zargooshifar/hello_picus/README.md

-**picus is running on 15W mode as default. you can change this in GUI or by run bellow command:**
+**picus is running on 15W mode as default. you can change this in GUI or by run following command:**
 ```
 # for check power mode
 sudo nvpmodel -q